wavefrontHQ/docs/pages/doc/security_policy.md

           `supermarket.vegtables*`
         </td>
         <td markdown="span">
-          Using this prefix format, you can block or allow the trace operations data of all the services that start with `vegetables`.
-In this example, the traces operation data of the `vegetablesGreen` and `vegetablesRed` services can be blocked or shown to specific users.
+          Using this prefix format, you can allow or block the data of all the services that start with `vegetables`.
+In this example, the data of the `vegetablesGreen` and `vegetablesRed` services can be blocked or shown to specific users.
         </td>
       </tr>
       <tr>